 When selecting a value for this attribute, remember that sometimes it might take several minutes for an application server to process a request.
-Setting the value of the ServerlOTimeout attribute too low might cause the plug-in to send a false server error response to the client.
-The default value is 60 seconds.
+Setting the value of the ServerIOTimeout attribute too low might cause the plug-in to send a false server error response to the client.